julioct/julioct.github.io/_posts/2023-08-19-Monolith-To-Microservices.md

 The problem is that it can be hard to tell where to start and how to get there.

-Fortunately there are multiple ways to move from a monolith to microservices, and today I'll show you one that many teams have used successfully in the past.
+Fortunately, there are multiple ways to move from a monolith to microservices, and today I'll show you one that many teams have used successfully in the past.

 Let's dive in.